CityDogsLife

 It’s a very popular breed with an outgoing, friendly and playful personality, although they can become quite bossy.

-But although it’s a very small breed, one always wonders:
+But although it’s a very small breed, are Pomeranians good apartment dogs?

 But the Pomeranian is not like any other toy breed.
 It has a particular personality that may not be ideal for all people, although for others, it’s just what they need.